Blog

 As the industry grapples with the challenges posed by legacy insurance systems, the implications of inaction become increasingly evident.
 Here are a few areas where the cost implications are the highest:

 Many legacy applications are written in archaic programming languages like COBOL, which are becoming increasingly difficult to maintain as the pool of skilled programmers dwindles.
-With 60% of mainframe experts nearing retirement age, companies face a critical knowledge gap that threatens their operational continuity and innovation potential.
-This loss of expertise not only jeopardizes the maintenance of existing systems but also hinders the ability to implement necessary upgrades and transformations.
+A shrinking pool of mainframe talent is creating a critical knowledge gap for insurers, putting operational continuity at risk and slowing innovation.
+As experienced professionals retire, organizations face growing challenges in maintaining legacy systems while also driving the upgrades and transformation needed for the future.

 The insurance industry has been significantly influenced by numerous mergers and acquisitions (M&A), resulting in a complex network of systems and platforms.
 This fragmentation complicates integration efforts and creates technical debt, trapping insurers in a cycle of stagnation that makes modernization both urgent and challenging.